 - Run your emails through pre-launch checklists to eliminate all the common mistakes.

-Tips for Improving Email Deliverability Rate with Design and Content
+4 Tips for Improving Email Deliverability Rate with Design and Email Content

-Along with all these pieces of advice, you need to refine the copy and design.
+Along with all this advice, you need to refine the copy and design.
 Several helpful tips will help to avoid spam marks.

-For instance, such a phrase as “FREE!!!” may guarantee you a place in a spam folder.
+For instance, phrases like “FREE!!!” may guarantee a place in a spam folder.
 However, it does not mean that you should never use it.
 Use it carefully.
 Put meaning inside the subject line.
 Make it fit the theme of the copy.
 You can use emojis and brand-specific features.
 Consider our list of subject lines for Black Friday and Cyber Monday campaigns to see how it should be done.

 Spammers like link shorteners.
-Therefore they may be considered spam.
-What’s more, a masked link does not provide any information about its destination that may scare away prospects and, as a result, decrease the click-through rate.
+Therefore, they may be considered spam.
+What’s more, a masked link does not provide any information about its destination, may scare away prospects, and, as a result, decrease the click-through rate.

 Therefore, make the design responsive and mobile-friendly.
 Use Postcards, an intuitive HTML email builder, for this task.
 Build newsletters with modern design and responsive behavior that will increase CTR and help your email deliverability rate.

-To avoid being impersonated by spammers, you need to embrace the technical side of the issue.
+To avoid being impersonated by spammers, you must embrace the issue’s technical side.
 It means you need to master DKIM, SPF, TLS, and Dedicated IP.

-As we have already mentioned, dedicated IP is a privilege of big companies with large volume senders.
-The main advantage of dedicated IP over shared is that it has a better reputation.
+As mentioned, dedicated IP is a privilege of big companies with large-volume senders.
+The main advantage of dedicated IP over shared is its better reputation.
 Therefore, the email deliverability rate is higher.